-Based on the Trust's pro rata interest as of December 31, 2020, the property portfolio consists of 76 properties with a net leasable area of 2,351,657 square feet with a 94.9% weighted average occupancy and \$12.48 weighted average net rent PSF and two multi-residential properties with 204 units and an average \$1,074 per month and 95.6% occupancy.
+Based on the Trust's pro rata interest as of December 31, 2021, the property portfolio consists of 65 commercial properties with a net leasable area of 2.4 million square feet with a 95.9% weighted average occupancy and \$12.92 weighted average net rent PSF, four multiresidential properties with 464 units and an average \$1,175 per month rent and 93.6% occupancy and 423 MHC pads with a 99.1% occupancy and an average \$519 per month rent.
 A summary of the portfolio is as follows.
 A more detailed listing can be found in Appendix A of this AIF: